 - Feeling the need to go again as the rectum hasn’t completely emptied.

 - A bulge of tissue in the vagina.

 If the symptoms are mild then it is possible that there will be no need for surgical treatment as avoiding straining will prevent the rectocele from getting any bigger.
 To help the amount of fruit, vegetables and other fibre should be increased together with drinking plenty of fluids, especially warm water.
 It may also be necessary to use suppositories to soften bowel movements.

 If the rectocele is causing problems then surgery may be recommended.
 This will almost certainly involve a rectocele repair which involves lifting up the front of the back passage so that the bulge can be repaired with stitches.
 The lining of the back passage is then trimmed and stitched back to cover the repair.
 The operation is usually performed under general anaesthetic and takes about 45 minutes.

 Some research has suggested that there may be a high incidence of recurrence of a rectocele following trans anal rectocele repair http://www.ncbi.nlm.nih.gov/pubmed/15875294

-An alternative treatment is ventral-rectopexy where a polypropylene is fastened to the front of the rectum using stitches.
+An alternative treatment is ventral-rectopexy where polypropylene is fastened to the front of the rectum using stitches.
 The mesh is then fixed using special tacks to the bone at the back of the pelvis known as the sacrum.
-This has the effect of pulling up the bowel and preventing it prolapsing downwards.
-The operation is usually performed laparoscopically through just a couple keyhole incisions.
+This has the effect of pulling up the bowel and preventing it from prolapsing downwards.
+The operation is usually performed laparoscopically through just a couple of keyhole incisions.